IGNF/myria3d/docs/source/tutorials/setup_install.md

 Nota: if you do have CUDA, [check you CUDA version](https://varhowto.com/check-cuda-version/) and be sure `cudatoolkit` version in `setup_env/requirements.yml` matches yours.
 Adapt if needed (including sources for torch-geometric's dependencies given as wheels).

-Finally, activate the created environmnt by running
+Finally, activate the created environment by running

 ```bash
 conda activate myria3d